wp-plugins/zoho-crm-integrator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A simple wordpress plugin to integrate Wordpress with Zoho CRM.
-This plugin will help you to insert a pre-built form in any page or post by inserting a short code '[zoholead]'.
-The form data will be used to insert a record into the Zoho CRM Lead.
-Currently the plugin supports only a pre-built form.
-The settings page can be accessed under the Wordpress settings menu on the left side bar.
+This plugin will help you to insert a pre-built lead form in any page or post.

 == Description ==